CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-4/Sprint-2/Self-paced/1_Performance Measurement Under Agile Delivery Contracts.md

 **Which of the following is a good example of *vendor self-organization*?**
 *(Select one)*

-- [ ] Waiting for the CO to assign tasks
+- [[ ]] Waiting for the CO to assign tasks
-- [x] Forming a working group to align on shared DevOps tools
+- [[x]] Forming a working group to align on shared DevOps tools
-- [ ] Competing with other vendors to block their progress
+- [[ ]] Competing with other vendors to block their progress
-- [ ] Ignoring dependencies between contracts
+- [[ ]] Ignoring dependencies between contracts

-> Correct!
+[[?]]
 Self-organization happens when vendors proactively coordinate, like forming a working group to align on DevOps tools and practices.

 ---